An Error-Based Approximation Sensing Circuit for Event-Triggered, Low Power Wearable Sensors: System Integration

 \subsection{Baseline implementation}

 In order to measure the energy consumed and the performance achieved, both the implemented algorithms (\texttt{gQRS} and \texttt{EB-gQRS}) have been implemented on a low-power, high-performance microcontroller unit (MCU) based on the PULP platform.
 This MCU, called Mr.Wolf \cite{Pullini18}, is composed of a RISC-V single-core controller and an octa-core \mbox{RISC-Y} cluster.
-This platform has been developed using $40~nM$ technology.
+This platform has been developed using $40~nm$ technology.
 Both algorithms, first, acquire a 20-second signal window through a \textmu DMA.
 Then, the algorithm is executed with this window as the input signal.
 Finally, the MCU is again put in sleep mode, waiting for the next window.

-The results of this previous work can be divided according to two main objectives: \begin{itemize} \item \textbf{Detection performance}: As presented in Section \ref{subsection:ECGRes}, the \texttt{EB-gQRS} achieves an $F_1$ score on the QRS complex recognition of 99.6\%, compared to the 99.75\% of the original \texttt{gQRS}.
-The worsened $F_1$ score is counterbalanced by an $SRF = 92.7\%$ \item \textbf{Energy consumption}: The baseline implementation of the \texttt{EB-gQRS} greatly reduces the energy for the execution of the QRS complex detection algorithm.
-At the same time, the energy used to keep the MCU in sleep mode, while the acquisition process is completed, is invariant between the two algorithms (\texttt{EB-gQRS}, and \texttt{gQRS}) and dominates the total energy consumption, resulting in a total energy reduction of the \texttt{EB-gQRS} of 13\%. \end{itemize}
+The results of this previous work can be divided according to two main objectives: \begin{itemize} \item \textbf{Detection performance}: As presented in Section \ref{subsection:ECGRes}, the \texttt{EB-gQRS} achieves an $F_1$ score on the QRS complex recognition of 99.69\%, compared to the 99.75\% of the original \texttt{gQRS}.
+The worsened $F_1$ score is counter-balanced by an $SRF = 92.7\%$ \item \textbf{Energy consumption}: The baseline implementation of the \texttt{EB-gQRS} greatly reduces the energy for the execution of the QRS complex detection algorithm.
+At the same time, the energy used to keep the MCU in sleep mode, while the acquisition process is completed, remains invariant between the two algorithms (EB-gQRS, and gQRS) and dominates the total energy consumption, resulting in a total energy reduction of 44.6\%.
+Moreover, the energy computation obtained here does not take into account the energy requirements for power-state switching.
+To the best of our knowledge, the energy required in-between power modes is not reported in~\cite{MrWolf}.
+In view of the overall energy requirement of the system, we consider this contribution to be marginal.